Formula Winter Series

 The Formula Winter Series is a motor racing championship for open wheel, formula racing cars regulated according to FIA Formula 4 regulations, based in Spain.
 The series is organised by Gedlich Racing with the approval of the RFEDA.

+The weekends include support series GT Winter Series (since 2019) and GT4 Winter Series (since 2023), also organised by Gedlich Racing under licence with the SRO.

 Cars

-The cars used in this series are Formula 4 cars with Tatuus Gen 2 chassis powered by an Abarth engine.
+The cars used in this series are Tatuus F4-T421 powered by an Abarth engine.